 - Straw sawdust, and dry leaves.

-Determine how you’re going to get your scraps from your kitchen to the compost outside.
-Some people will take their food out to the compost after every meal.
-Others will collect it in a container on their countertop and empty it when it gets full.
+Determine how you’re going to get your scraps from your kitchen to the compost.
+Some people take their food out to the compost after every meal.
+In my household, we collect it in a container on their countertop and empty it when it gets full.
 An alternative is to store food scraps in the freezer until you run out of room, then, either use to make veggie broth, or pop in your compost bin.

 Why should I compost?
 Won’t my food scrap biodegrade in the landfill anyways?.
 RCBC.
 Retrieved from https://www.rcbc.ca/resources/faqs/composting5